Senior Hunger in the Land of Plenty

 Arkansas seniors fare far worse than their contemporaries in other states.

 According to a recent report by the National Foundation to End Senior Hunger, Arkansas is ranked #1 in senior hunger nationally.
-An estimated 240,000+ Arkansans over the age of 60 are food insecure; that’s nearly 40% of Arkansas seniors.
+An estimated 24.8 percent of Arkansans over the age of 60 are food insecure.
 As with people in other sectors, financial hardship makes seniors especially vulnerable.
 They are often unable to weather added stresses to their household budgets and so are forced to make difficult decisions about how to allocate their resources.
 For many seniors, transportation or physical mobility limits are barriers to getting the groceries they need every week; for others, the absence of supermarkets or grocery stores further limit their access to healthy food.

 The Arkansas Hunger Relief Alliance, whose mission it is to reduce hunger through a unified effort to provide hunger relief, education and advocacy, is taking steps to begin addressing senior hunger in a comprehensive way in Arkansas.
 The first step, taken in October of 2014, was to convene a Senior Hunger Summit in Little Rock that brought together advocates, organizations and agencies in the state that deal with hunger and the effects of hunger in the elderly population.
 The Summit Report 2014 is included here.

 As a result of the Hunger Summit, we have formed a working group charged with developing a coordinated strategy that will make it easier for agencies to identify the resources available at the state and local level, and to communicate effectively to seniors about the resources available to them in getting the nutritious food they need.
 The group will also be looking at ways to make more seasonal produce available as well as how to make elderly feeding programs more sustainable in the face of decreasing funding.